-Pursuant to the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) and state law, Northwestern University will reasonably accommodate all employees with disabilities as defined by the statutes.
-Failure to reasonably accommodate employees with disabilities is a violation of federal/state law and University policy.
+Pursuant to the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) and state law, Northwestern University will reasonably accommodate employees with disabilities and pregnant employees, as defined by law.
+Failure to reasonably accommodate employees with disabilities and pregnant employees is a violation of federal and/or state law as well as University policy.

-To ensure that an employee can perform or continue to perform (if the disability occurs after employment) his/her job responsibilities, a reasonable accommodation by Northwestern University may include the purchase of special equipment, changing the physical layout of the workplace, restructuring job responsibilities and duties, modifying the work schedule, etc.
+To ensure that an employee with a disability can perform or continue to perform (if the disability occurs after employment) their job responsibilities, a reasonable accommodation by Northwestern University may include, but is not limited to, the purchase of special equipment, changing the physical layout of the workplace, restructuring job responsibilities and duties, and modifying the work schedule.

 Even though the employee provides input concerning the accommodation process, Northwestern University will determine what constitutes a reasonable accommodation on a case-by-case basis and reserves the right to request additional independent medical examinations, evaluations, or other appropriate information at the University's expense.

-The Office of Equal Opportunity and Access, Office of Human Resources, is the administrative office responsible for the management, implementation and coordination of the Northwestern University Employees with Disabilities Accommodation Policy.
-The Director of Equal Opportunity and Access must approve all employment accommodations and/or employment decisions made due to disability.
-Concerns with respect to architectural barriers and building/program disability-related modifications should also be directed to the Director of Equal Opportunity and Access.
+The Office of Equal Opportunity and Access, Office of Human Resources, is the administrative office responsible for the management, implementation, and coordination of the Northwestern University Reasonable Accommodation Policy.
+Concerns with respect to architectural barriers and building/program disability-related modifications should also be directed to the Office of Equal Opportunity and Access.